Francis Salvador

-Francis Salvador (1747 – 1 August 1776) was an English-born American plantation owner in the colony of South Carolina from the Sephardic Jewish community of London; in 1774 he was the first Jew to be elected to public office in the colonies when chosen for the Provincial Congress.
-He had joined the independence cause and in 1776 was the first Jew killed in the American Revolutionary War, fighting with the militia on the South Carolina frontier against Loyalists and their Cherokee allies.
+Francis Salvador (1747 – 1 August 1776) was an English-born American planter in the Province of South Carolina.
+Born into a Sephardic Jewish family in London, in 1774 he was the first professing Jew to be elected to public office in the American colonies when chosen for the Provincial Congress.
+He had joined the Patriot cause and in 1776 was the first Jew killed in the American Revolutionary War, fighting with the militia on the South Carolina frontier against Loyalists and their Cherokee allies.

 Early life

 Francis Salvador was born to Jacob Salvador and his wife in London, where a Spanish and Portuguese Jewish (Sephardic) community had developed since the 17th century.
 His uncle, Joseph Salvador, was a prominent businessman, investing in the British East India Company.
 His grandfather Francis Salvador was the boy's namesake.
 Francis' father died when he was two, and his younger brother Moses was born soon after.

 The boys were tutored privately and raised in wealth.
 When the sons came of age, they each inherited £60,000.
 Salvador became active with his uncle Joseph and the wealthy DaCosta family of London in plans to settle poor Jews and their family members in the New World.

 Francis Salvador married Sarah Salvador, his first cousin and Joseph's second daughter.
 Her father gave her a £13,000 dowry.
 They had a son, John Lovel Salvador, and three daughters before the senior Salvador emigrated in late 1773 to South Carolina.